DriveWorks/IntegrationThemeExample-CorporateWebsite/README.md

         - /query?specification={SpecificationName}&transition={TransitionName}

 ### To use:
-1. Clone this repository, or download as a .zip
+1. Download latest stable release as zip and unzip into a folder of your choosing.

 2. Enter your Integration Theme details into `config.js`
     * `serverUrl` - The URL that hosts your Integration Theme, including any ports.